-Indeed, registration is required before transacting intrastate business (Section 2105(a) for corporations, Section 17451(a) for LLCs).
-A foreign entity that conducts intrastate business without registering is subject to financial penalties and is precluded from maintaining in California courts actions arising from such business (Section 2203 for corporations, Section 17456 for LLCs).
+Finally, a foreign entity that conducts intrastate business without registering is precluded from maintaining in California courts actions arising from such business (Section 2203 for corporations, Section 17708.07(a) for LLCs).

 Fortunately, the registration process is reasonably straightforward and not too expensive.
 The correct Secretary of State form must be completed and submitted with a certificate of good standing from the state where the entity was formed and the applicable filing fee.

 - Why (not) form an LLC in Nevada (or Wyoming)?

 - Why (not) Incorporate in Delaware?